 Mobility for young people and youth workers (Key Action 1)

 Whether you are a youth worker, or part of a youth organisation, Key Action 1 is the funding strand that applies to you as an individual.
 It is about learning mobility which would usually mean spending a planned period of learning in another country.
-There are three activities: youth exchanges; European Voluntary Service; and training/networking for youth workers.
+There are three activities: youth exchanges; training/networking for youth workers; and Volunteering projects.
 Find out more about youth mobility funding.

 Partnerships funding (Key Action 2)